MiriamRiefel/Soundlab2020/Drumdorp/README.md

 - change the total number of Touch Boards (now 2)
 - change the amount of sub-LEDstrips (now 4)
 - change the amount of LEDs per sub-strip (now varying sizes)
-- or change the colours of sub-strips (now red, green, tule & blue) you can do so by searching 'ADJUST' inside the scripts.
+- or change the colours of sub-strips (now red, green, tule & blue) --> You can do so by searching 'ADJUST' inside the scripts.
 There it will be stated when to adjust, what to adjust and in which line this should be done.

 Make sure to connect the Touch Boards, LED strips and power supply according to the schematics which can be found in the github links above.